LinuxCommandLibrary

 DESCRIPTION

 objdump displays information about object files.
 It can disassemble executables, show headers, symbol tables, and relocations.
-It's essential for binary analysis and debugging.
+It is essential for binary analysis, debugging, and reverse engineering.

 PARAMETERS